writethedocs/www/docs/conf/portland/2020/news/tickets-selling-out.rst

 We have done our internal testing of the platform, and we're getting everything ready for prime time.
-As part of our internal testing, we've built out the Welcome Wagon Guide
+As part of our internal testing, we've built out the Welcome Wagon Guide.
 This guide is our attempt to make sure that you get the most out of our events, and we've totally rewritten it for our online event.